mwydmuch/napkinXC/README.md

 ## Roadmap

 Coming soon:

-- Possibility to use any type of binary classifier from Python
+- Possibility to use any type of binary classifier from Python.
+- Efficient prediction with different threshold for each label.
-- Improved dataset loading from Python
+- Improved dataset loading from Python.
-- More datasets from XML Repository
+- More datasets from XML Repository.

 ## Python Quick Start and Documentation

 napkinXC's documentation is available at [https://napkinxc.readthedocs.io](https://napkinxc.readthedocs.io) and is generated from this repository.

-Python version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++17 compiler, CMake and Git installed:
+Python (3.5+) version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++17 compiler, CMake and Git installed:
 ```
 pip install napkinxc